m3g/SolventShellInteractions.jl/README.md

 ### Options

-Three keyword arguments can be passed to the `electrostatic_potential` function:
+Three keyword arguments can be passed to the `nonbonded` function:

 | keyword |  values | default |  meaning  |
 |:-------------:|:---------------:|:--:|:-------------|